frkyscience/One_punchman-/collect/brainstorm_jesse.md

 - **Research and Prototyping**: Conduct user research to gather feedback on proposed features and create prototypes for testing and iteration.
 - **Technical Feasibility Analysis**: Assess the technical feasibility of implementing advanced features such as machine learning algorithms and live streaming integration.
-- **Stakeholder Alignment**: Schedule meetings with stakeholders to review brainstorming ideas, gather additional requirements, and prioritize features for development.
+- **Stakeholder Alignment**: Schedule meetings with stakeholders t o review brainstorming ideas, gather additional requirements, and prioritize features for development.